pallets/flask/docs/patterns/distribute.rst

 not yet converted your application into a package, head over to the :ref:`larger-applications` pattern to see how this can be done.

+A working deployment with distribute is the first step into more complex and more automated deployment scenarios.
+If you want to fully automate the process, also read the :ref:`fabric-deployment` chapter.

 Basic Setup Script
 ------------------